Menu

 DONALD ROSS SOCIETY FOUNDATION

-It is planned to increase the size and scope of our grants next year - if you know of any deserving efforts, do let us know.
+If you know of any deserving efforts, do let us know.
 More information on grant requests is available by CONTACTING US HERE.

 • A $30,000 grant to the Tufts Archives in Pinehurst in December 2022 in support of their continuing efforts to collect and preserve the Ross records and provide access to those records to golf clubs, architects, historians, and the public.